-The Home Health Divsion and our community partners distrbute Healthy Homes Kit Educational Materials provides instructions for conducting immediate measures to mitigate the sources of lead dust in a residential home.
+The Home Health Divsion and our community partners distrbute Lead Safe Kits and Educational Materials to provides instructions for conducting immediate measures to mitigate the sources of lead dust in a residential home.

 Visit City Channel 25 on YouTube to watch “Keep it Lead-Safe” or links here for videos demonstrations on how to use your Healthy Homes Kit.

 - Safety glasses and work clothes, gloves, hat and shoes

 - Heavy plastic sheets (6 mil thick) and duct tape

 - One bucket to wash and one bucket to rinse